 An irregular heartbeat due to atrial fibrillation increases your risk of having a stroke or heart attack.
-At Premier Cardiac and Vascular in Springfield and Fredericksburg, Virginia, Anita Banerjee, MD, FACC and Ashok Talreja, MD, FACC, FHRS, specializes in the management of atrial fibrillation and can provide the most appropriate treatment to improve your heart health and reduce your risk of more serious health complications.
+At Premier Cardiac and Vascular in Fredericksburg, Virginia, Anita Banerjee, MD, FACC and Ashok Talreja, MD, FACC, FHRS, specializes in the management of atrial fibrillation and can provide the most appropriate treatment to improve your heart health and reduce your risk of more serious health complications.
 Call the office today or book an appointment online to schedule a consultation.

 Atrial fibrillation is a term used to describe an irregular heartbeat.
 In atrial fibrillation cases, the beats created by the upper chambers in your heart are chaotic and out of sync with your lower chambers.

 Atrial fibrillation affects at least 2.7 million Americans and, when left untreated, it increases your risk of having a stroke.
 You may be at risk of developing atrial fibrillation if you have a medical history of high blood pressure or coronary artery disease, which may damage the chambers of your heart and create the abnormal beat.

 Congenital conditions that affect the structure of your heart may also lead to atrial fibrillation.

 Atrial fibrillation doesn’t always cause symptoms and is most often diagnosed during a routine checkup.
 If your irregular heartbeat is causing symptoms, you may experience: